 Cortijo de Fraile was a crime scene of a famous in Spain Crimen de Níjar (1928).
 The fatal event has inspired a few Spanish books: “Bodas de Sangre” by Federico Garcia Lorca and “Puñal de Claveles” by Carmen de Burgos.

-While nowadays this places is completely abandoned in the middle of nowhere, this only add to its eerie vibe.
+While nowadays this place is completely abandoned in the middle of nowhere, this only adds to its eerie vibe.

 7. Pulpi Geode Crystal Cave

 Pulpi Geode Crystal Cave or La Geoda Gigante de Pulpí is a relatively new tourist attraction in the region.
 We couldn´t visit it during our Almeria holiday because kids under 8 were not allowed.
 Plus, you need to book your visit a few months in advance as the tickets are limited.